natscott1738/alx-low_level_programming/0x0E-structures_typedef/README.md

-this directory contains structure and typedef content
+this is the structures directory